thiagoguarino/trybe-project33-tech-news/README.md

   This project uses a MongoDB database called "tech_news".
 The news will be stored in a collection called "news". there are some previously built functions ready on the file `tech_news/database.py` that will help you with the development of the app.
 Don't alter the functions on this file.

   To run MongoDB via Docker: `docker-compose up -d mongodb` on terminal.
+You can also use your preferred BDMS for MongoDB locally.

   With the DB running, the apps module will access it correctly.
 Import the module `tech_news/database.py` and call the functions contained inside.
 Remember that MongoDB uses port 27017.
 If there's another service using this port, consider disabling it.